 - Enlistment into a branch of military service

-The statewide graduation requirement takes effect for the graduating class of 2022.
-Beginning in the 2021-22 school year, the statewide graduation requirement will apply, as will any other locally-established policies and requirements.
+The statewide graduation requirement takes effect for the graduating class of 2023.
+Beginning in the2022-2023 school year, the statewide graduation requirement will apply, as will any other locally-established policies and requirements.
 Please be aware that all public and charter schools in the state must comply with these regulations from PDE.

 For additional questions, please contact our School Assessment Coordinator, Ann Marie Squerrini, firstname.lastname@example.org.